thdurand4/EffiCAZ/README.md

 # virulor
-Annotation of virulence factor of fungi (Effector , Cazyme ...)
+Annotation of pathogenicity factor of fungi (Effector , Cazyme ...)